nameurcloud/bl/README.md

 3. Make sure your database is up and running (MongoDB).

 ### Step 2: Install Dependencies
-In the frontend directory, run the following command to install the required dependencies:
+In the backend directory, run the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt